 While robots have been around for many decades, it is only now that they are attaining a price-point that allows them to become more ubiquitous.
 Robot arms, in the form of cobots, are likely to work alongside us in factories or even the operating theatre in a surgical environment, while SACRA devices, with their limited axis motion, are well suited to picking and placing of objects.
-Even in the home, in the form of robotic lawnmowers, or on our streets as AGVs delivering food and groceries, the market for robotic solutions is moving at pace.
+Even in the home, in the form of robotic lawnmowers, or on our streets as Autonomous Guided Vehicle's delivering food and groceries, the market for robotic solutions is moving at pace.
 High efficiency is required, regardless of mains or battery power, along with enough accuracy for the task to be executed.
 Getting the motor drive correct for each axis or element of the robotic system is essential in order that the higher-level motion control delivers the solution customer's need.
 The Servo Drive RM provides a modular approach to explore all these aspects of the design of the drive system and already shows what is possible in the robotic arm demonstrator.
-Drawing together optimised technologies from the Toshiba portfolio, from a microcontroller tuned for BLDC motor control, to power devices delivering low on resistance, designers are well supported throughout the exploratory and development processes.
+Drawing together optimised technologies from the Toshiba portfolio, from a MCU tuned for BLDC motor control, to power devices delivering low on resistance, designers are well supported throughout the exploratory and development processes.
+Arm and Cortex are registered trademarks of Arm Limited (or its subsidiaries) in the US and/or elsewhere.